aowen87/cvgTools/README.md

   chrom3  4450    4453    4
   ```

+  **Required input**:
+  * per-base genome coverage file containing read counts.

   The command is run like so:

   ```
   ./cvgTools --command=NaturalWinAvg --input_type=c --input=input_path --out_path=output_path
   ```

-  Bed coverage files are the only supported input type for NaturalWinAvg.
+  Genome coverage files are the only supported input type for NaturalWinAvg.

 * **GeneAvg** <a name="GeneAvg"></a>

-  The GeneAvg command computes the mean coverage scores for each gene within a per-base bed
+  The GeneAvg command computes the mean coverage scores for each gene within a per-base genome
   coverage file.
 It also has the ability to compute the mean coverage scores for the following
   gene features:

     * exons
     * start/_codons
     * stop/_codons

+  **Required input**:
+  * per-base genome coverage file containing read counts.
+  * transcripts file in bed format

   The basic command is run like so: